-One of the most important questions you’ll consider is how to structure your business.
-One option is to form an LLC.
+One of the most important questions you’ll consider as a self employed consultant is how to structure your business.
+One option is to form an LLC and there are five advantages to forming your business as an LLC.

 What is an LLC (Limited Liability Company)?

 An LLC (Limited Liability Company) is a business structure that provides a middle ground between operating a corporation and a sole proprietorship: it allows for the pass-through taxation of a sole proprietorship while also providing the limited liability of a corporation.

 Because an LLC is not considered to be a separate entity, the company itself is not taxed and does not take on losses.
 Instead, all company profits and losses are reported on the personal income tax returns of LLC owners.
 At the same time, these owners are protected from personal liability, just like corporations.

 These two main features can make LLCs a good business structure option for independent professionals.
 Here are five advantages to becoming an LLC.

 Pass-through taxation is most commonly found in sole-ownership scenarios where generated income flows directly to the owner.
 This means that income is treated as the direct income of the LLC owner, with taxation “passing through” to their individual tax returns.